numba/numba/docs/source/user/vectorize.rst

 .. note::
    1D array type can also receive scalar arguments (those with shape ``()``).
-   In the above example, the second argument can be declared as ``int64[:]``.
+   In the above example, the second argument also could be declared as ``int64[:]``.
 In that case, the value must be read by ``y[0]``.

 We can now check what the compiled ufunc does, over a simple example::